Cerebral Palsy Attorneys

 - Not responding to changes in the fetal heart rate

-- Failure to timely diagnose and treat sepsis and meningitis
+- Failure to timely diagnose and treat jaundice, sepsis and meningitis

 Cerebral Palsy (CP) is a group of disorders that appear early in childhood.
-The disorders can range from mild to severe.
-Cerebral Palsy is caused by damage to the brain and can be manifested both physically and intellectually.
+These disorders can range from mild to severe and mostly affect motor coordination and muscle movement.
+Cerebral palsy is characterized by damage to the brain and can be manifested both physically and intellectually.